 What does your course involve in a typical week?

 It is not as exciting as you might think.
-Pre COVID-19 my day would start at 5.30 am with a 2-hour train journey, followed by back-to-back lectures, tutorials and practical class.
-I would get home around 6 pm thinking “what the heck just happened”.
-On a lucky day I might get a chance to grab a Vietnamese BBQ pork roll just before my connecting train at Hornsby, my stomach just rumbled thinking about that.
+Pre COVID-19 my day would start at 5.30 am with a 2-hour train journey, followed by back-to-back lectures, tutorials and practical classes.
+I would get home around 6 pm thinking, “what the heck just happened”.
+On a lucky day, I might get a chance to grab a Vietnamese BBQ pork roll just before my connecting train at Hornsby; my stomach just rumbled thinking about that.

 We have excellent community groups such as NORSPA (North Sydney Student Paramedic Society), NORSPA PJE (Pharmacology, Journal and Electrocardiogram) Club and numerous groups and representatives all advocating for us and keeping us connected.
 It truly is a wonderful experience.